Guide to Final Salary Pension Transfers

 Final salary pension transfers are not to be taken lightly.
 You’re giving up a guaranteed income for life and once you’ve transferred you can’t change your mind.
-You (or your adviser) will be solely responsible for making investment decisions – a final salary pension, conversely, carries no investment risk to you personally.
+You (or your adviser) will be solely responsible for making investment decisions.

-We provide specialist defined benefit transfer advice to individuals throughout the UK.
+We provide specialist UK defined benefit transfer advice to individuals throughout the country.
 Some of the most common areas where we’re asked to provide advice include:

-- Providing financial advice on all aspects of final salary pension transfers
+- Providing financial advice on all aspects of defined benefit pension transfers

 - Providing a professional recommendation on whether a potential transfer would be in your best interests

-- Liaising with different final salary schemes to facilitate transfer requests
+- Liaising with different scheme administrators to facilitate transfer requests

 - Advising on a diversified investment portfolio with the proceeds from a pension transfer.

-If you would like to speak with one of our final salary pension advisers then please call us on 02084327333 for a fee-free initial consultation.
+If you would like to speak with one of our expert transfer specialists then please call us on 02084327334 for a fee-free initial consultation.